Taimoor-Shahzad/Educational-Consultancy-Dashboard/README.md

-Here’s a concise and professional README for your project:

----

 # Educational Consultancy Dashboard

 A web-based dashboard system for an educational consultancy.
 It includes separate dashboards for students and admins, providing functionality for managing study materials, announcements, and user accounts.